 Considering the above, we can say for certain that the SEO score will be matching Google’s scoring algorithm more closely.
 Although no one knows the exact algorithm Google uses, we have come one step closer in providing you the perfect tools to optimize for Google and your visitors.

 I can prove this to you by using a post I wrote on Yoast.com this summer.
 I wrote an article of which the keyphrase is: ‘blogging in summer’.
 Its score?
 Orange.
 Yet, if you Google ‘blogging in summer’, or ‘blogging during summer’ this post scores number one.
 With the new analysis the SEO score is green, without changing a single line of text.
 Is this more in line of what we see in Google?
 Yes, it definitely is.
 As you can see in the screenshot below, a lot of the checks have gone from red to orange or even green.
 If I change the keyphrase to ‘blogging during summer’, the analysis stays green, which reflects Google in this as well.

 SEO analysis and non-English websites

 So far it might seem this release is only interesting for the people who maintain English websites.
 This is not the case.
 This release is very interesting for non-English users as well.
 How so?
-The function words are filtered out for eight additional languages.
+The function words are filtered out for nine additional languages.
 For these languages the synonyms are taken into account as well.
 This results in posts receiving a higher SEO score as well, as seen in below’s print screen of one of my blog posts in Dutch:

-Filtering out the function words works – in the free version as well – for the languages: German, Dutch, French, Spanish, Italian, Portuguese, Russian and Polish.
+Filtering out the function words works – in the free version as well – for the languages: German, Dutch, French, Spanish, Italian, Portuguese, Swedish, Russian and Polish.

 Synonyms work in Yoast SEO premium only, but aren’t language specific, i.e. work in every language.